MyMacroFit

 Muscle massMore muscle = higher resting burn

-2,000 kcal is a large deficit for: active men, heavier individuals, or anyone with high muscle mass
+• A large deficit for: active men, heavier individuals, or anyone carrying significant muscle mass

 Is 2,000 kcal a deficit, maintenance, or surplus for you?